mruvim/SimpleLoadingButton/README.md

 ##How to use it
-1. Add view to your controller, change class to `SimpleLoadingButton`
+1. Add view in IB, change class to `SimpleLoadingButton`
-2. Style button in the IB Inspector
+2. Style button properties in IB Inspector
-3. Call `your-instance.stop()` when you want animation to stop
+3. Create IBOutlet and call `buttonInstance.stop()` to stop animation
-4. `buttonTappedHandler` callback will be called on .ToupUpInside event
+4. `buttonTappedHandler` callback will be invoked on `.TouchUpInside` event

-To view the sample project run `pod try SimpleLoadingButton` from terminal
+To view sample project run `pod try SimpleLoadingButton` in terminal